 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Elemental Masters #8.5, series and is a This fantasy is a paperback edition that was published by DAW Books on December 4, 2012 and has 311 pages.
+It is part of the Elemental Masters #8.5, series and is a fantasy that was published by DAW Books on December 4, 2012 and has 311 pages.

 Explore it on Goodreads or Amazon.